-Certain pipes are more susceptible to freezing than others, such as those near the outer walls of your home, in crawl spaces, or the attic.
+Certain pipes are more susceptible to freezing than others, such as those near the outer walls of your home, in crawl spaces, or in the attic.
 You can insulate them using a few different methods:

 To provide an extra layer of protection, wrap all exposed pipes with heat tape.
 Heat tape is essentially electrical wires covered with ribbon-like strips of plastic.
 You install it by wrapping the tape around your pipes and plugging it into an outlet.
 The tape will warm up and heat your pipes, preventing the water inside of them from freezing.

 Just be careful while wrapping because heat tape can be a fire hazard.
 If you don’t follow the installation instructions carefully or purchase tape not approved by Underwriters Laboratories (UL), a safety certification body, it could start a fire in your home.

 To avoid any safety issues, only buy heat tape approved by UL.
 Make sure that you can use the heat tape on water pipes, and you can plug it into a GFCI outlet as an extra safety precaution.
 Avoid putting insulation on top of the heat tape or wrapping it around the insulation.
 You can also consider hiring a professional to install the tape for you.

 Pipe wrap tape looks just like a roll of duct tape.
 To install it, wrap the pipe wrap tape around any exposed pipes, and it will provide a thick layer of insulation to keep them from getting too cold.
 It’s best for pipes with metal surfaces.